jofa016/ACIT4610---Mandatory-1/README.md

 The code uses a csv with the folowing columns:
 > id,x,y

 In wich id represent the costumers id, and x, y the coordinates of their homes/location.
-And by deicussion it got decided that the center of all would be the depot location.
+And by discussion it got decided that the center of all would be the depot location.